lue-bird/elm-state-interface/README.md

 Before that, we have to know when anything from the interface actually triggers something on the outside.

-In this example we have a text input field together with a text showing whether the text is a palindrome or not.
+In this example we have a text input field together with a text showing whether the entered text is a palindrome or not.

 ```elm
 import Web